xAPI-vle/moodle-logstore_xapi/docs/readme.md

 ## Adding Events
 Assuming you've already [installed](installation.md), you'll need to follow the steps below to begin developing.

-1. Run `cd admin/tool/log/store/xapi` from the root directory of Moodle.
-2. Run `php -r "readfile('https://getcomposer.org/installer');" | php` to install Composer.
-3. Run `php composer.phar install --prefer-source` to install the dependencies from their Github repositories (rather than Packagist).
+From the root directory of Moodle run `cd admin/tool/log/store/xapi; php -r "readfile('https://getcomposer.org/installer');" | php; rm -rf vendor; php composer.phar install --prefer-source`.

 You'll now be able to modify and test events by updating the code inside the "vendor/learninglocker/moodle-log-expander", "vendor/learninglocker/moodle-xapi-translator", and "vendor/learninglocker/xapi-recipe-emitter" directories.
 If you've read the section on [plugin design](#plugin-design) you should understand what each of these directories are responsible for in this plugin.
 Each of the parts have their own documentation on their respective Github repositories (linked below).